humanmade/coding-standards/packages/README.md

 lerna add stylelint-csstree-validator packages/stylelint-config
 ```

-This command adds the latest version of `eslint-config-node` as a dependency to the `@humanmade/stylelint-config` package, which is located in `packages/stylelint-config` folder.
+This command adds the latest version of `stylelint-csstree-validator` as a dependency to the `@humanmade/stylelint-config` package, which is located in `packages/stylelint-config` folder.

 #### Removing Existing Dependencies